Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/README.md

-I came up with a idea, a proyect called "ChessKel" i will start develop a chess game for android look at the file called Semana_4 [here](https://github.com/Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/tree/main/Semana_4)
+I came up with a idea, a proyect called "ChessKel" i will start develop a chess game for android look at the file called Semana_4 [here](https://github.com/Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/tree/main/Semana_4) or look at the project [here](https://github.com/Kelunie/Project_Mobile_Application_Development) we work in in the schema for the proyect as well. as well look at notes document in the week 5 for more information and the homework as well [here](https://github.com/Kelunie/Week_5) also you can check de information from this week [here](https://github.com/Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/tree/main/Semana_5)
 ---